Dedaah/python-finance-calculator/README.md

 \* Accepts monthly income, expenses, and investment information from the user.

-\* Calculates monthly savings after expenses and investments.
+\* Calculates monthly savings after expenses and investment.

 \* Calculates the user's savings rate as a percentage of income.